uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - [ ] **Update Documentation Regularl**: Review and update compliance documentation periodically to reflect changes in regulations or system operatons.

-- [ ] **Ensure Accessibilit**: Make compliance documents readily accessible to relevant stakeholders and regulatory bodies upon reqest.
+- [ ] **Ensure Accessibilit**: Make compliance documents readily accessible to relevant stakeholders and regulatory bodies upon request.

 ---

 ## 5. 🔄 Continuous Improvement

-- [ ] **Monitor Regulatory Changs**: Stay informed about updates to FCA and GDPR regulations that may impact the sstem.
+- [ ] **Monitor Regulatory Changs**: Stay informed about updates to FCA and GDPR regulations that may impact the system.

 - [ ] **Conduct Regular Trainig**: Provide ongoing training to team members on compliance requirements and best pracices.